knzhou/academic-kickstart/content/home/lectures.md

 +++

 These are some notes I've taken while learning physics.
 Nothing in them is original; the explanations (and diagrams) are aggregated from many sources.
-These notes are provided "as is", with no guarantee of correctness, but do tell me if you find an error!
+These notes are very terse and provided "as is", with no guarantee of correctness, but do tell me if you find an error!

 #### Undergraduate (MIT)

 I wrote these notes to summarize foundational undergraduate material.
 They roughly follow both the MIT undergraduate sequence and Part I and II of the Cambridge physics sequence.

-- Undergraduate Physics [8.01--8.09]
+- {{% staticref "notes/phy.pdf" "newtab" %}}Undergraduate Physics{{% /staticref %}} [8.01--8.09]
 - Undergraduate Math [18.01--18.100]
 - {{% staticref "notes/gt.pdf" "newtab" %}}Geometry and Topology{{% /staticref %}} [summer 2016 seminar]